mitsuhiko/insta-website/content/docs/snapshot-types.md

 ## Implicitly Named Snapshots

-All snapshot assertion functions let you leave out the snapshot name in which case the snapshot name is derived from the test name (with an optional leading `test_` prefix removed.
+All snapshot assertion functions let you leave out the snapshot name in which case the snapshot name is derived from the function name (with an optional leading `test_` prefix removed (as it is typically the test name).

-This works because the rust test runner names the thread by the test name and the name is taken from the thread name.
-In case your test spawns additional threads this will not work and you will need to provide a name explicitly.
-There are some situations in which rust test does not name or use threads.
-In these cases insta will panic with an error.
-The `backtrace` feature can be enabled in which case insta will attempt to recover the test name from the backtrace.

 These are two assertions that use implicitly named snapshots: